alphagov/pay-tech-docs/source/documentation/welsh_payment_pages.md

 GOV.UK Pay supports Welsh-language payment pages.

-To use Welsh, include `"language": "cy"` in the body of a request to create a payment.
+To use Welsh, you can include `"language": "cy"` in the body of a request to create a payment.
 Users will see Welsh text on the payment pages as they complete the [payment flow](/payment_flow_overview).